sabuhiabbas/unit3_2023-project/README.md

 ```
 The code above demonstrates how a button is created and utilized to obtain a command from the user via KivyMD.
 This structure is implemented throughout the code to obtain commands from the user in different places of my code.[^21]

-### Success criteria 4: The solution affords the user the ability to effortlessly delete equipment records upon return
+### Success criteria 4: The user can delete an equipment records when returned
 #### Deleting a row from the table
 ```.py
 def delete(self):